-- Laws, Regulatory Bodies and Policies at national and international level
+Laws, Regulatory Bodies and Policies at the national and international level

-Cover the Forest Right Act, National Biodiversity Authority, Environment Protection Act, Protocols and Summits like Nagoya Protocol, Cartanega Protocol, and Lima Conference etc.
+Cover the Forest Right Act, National Biodiversity Authority, Environment Protection Act, Protocols and Summits like Nagoya Protocol, Cartagena Protocol, and Lima Conference etc.

 Cover the Montreux Record, The three Rio Conventions—Convention on Biological Diversity(CoB), Ramsar Convention, United Nations Framework Convention on Climate Change (UNFCCC) and United Nations Convention to Combat Desertification – from the 1992 Earth Summit) etc.

-- Do not be surprised to see questions that technically fall under biology/ zoology/ geography to be asked under this section
+Do not be surprised to see questions that technically fall under biology/ zoology/ geography be asked under this section

-- A simple approach for environment related topics is a good mix of static and dynamic portion.
+A simple approach for environment-related topics is a good mix of the static and dynamic portions.

-Let us now explore the best environment books to refer to for this crucial subject: –
+Let us now explore the best environment book for UPSC to refer to for this crucial subject:

 The NCERT textbooks are your go-to reference guide to understand the basics.
 The language used in these books is simple with the right amount of technical jargon that will introduce you to the foundational terminology.

 Class VI To Class XI – Ncert Geography